dell/csi-baremetal/docs/proposals/storage-capacity-proposal.md

 ## Proposal

-Implement GetCapacity, support Storage Capacity Feature, remove Extender, remove ACR resource.
+Implement GetCapacity, support Storage Capacity Feature, make an extra option for users to remove Extender and ACR resource.

 ## Rationale